instnt-inc/instnt-react-js/README.md

     )
   }
 ```
-Note that a Form ID is required in order to properly execute this function.
-For more information concerning Form IDs, please visit
+Note that a Workflow ID is required in order to properly execute this function.
+For more information concerning Workflow IDs, please visit
 [Instnt's documentation library.](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview)

-The `sandbox` parameter is added to connect the form components to Instnt's Sandbox environment.
+The `sandbox` parameter is added to connect the workflow components to Instnt's Sandbox environment.
 More information concerning the sandbox environment is available in this [quick start guide](https://github.com/instnt-inc/instnt-react-js#instnts-sandbox).

 With the above code complete, start the application by running the following command:

 ```jsx
 npm start
 ```
 A rotating React icon will appear onscreen as the application takes a few moments to load.
-Once the application has loaded, a fully rendered form will appear including a unique signature and expiring token.
+Once the application has loaded, a fully rendered workflow will appear including a unique signature and expiring token.

-# Rendering a Custom Signup Form with Instnt React SDK
+# Rendering a Custom Signup Workflow with Instnt React SDK

-If you'd like to integrate Instnt's back-end functionality with your company's UI, import the [InstntCustomSignUp](https://github.com/instnt-inc/instnt-react-js/blob/48d6d45d7966de5fa809f5eb6e6f0fe86ccc13de/examples/forms/src/App.js#L11) form and set the [data object parameters](https://github.com/instnt-inc/instnt-react-js/blob/48d6d45d7966de5fa809f5eb6e6f0fe86ccc13de/examples/forms/src/App.js#L24-L26) using the following commands:
+If you'd like to integrate Instnt's back-end functionality with your company's UI, import the [InstntCustomSignUp](https://github.com/instnt-inc/instnt-react-js/blob/48d6d45d7966de5fa809f5eb6e6f0fe86ccc13de/examples/forms/src/App.js#L11) workflow and set the [data object parameters](https://github.com/instnt-inc/instnt-react-js/blob/48d6d45d7966de5fa809f5eb6e6f0fe86ccc13de/examples/forms/src/App.js#L24-L26) using the following commands:

 ```jsx
 import { InstntCustomSignUp } from '@instnt/instnt-react-js'